kubewarden/docs/docs/architecture.md

 white box, aquamarine box?
 What are the arrows showing, should they be labelled?-->

-When the `kubewarden-controller` notices the default `PolicyServer` resource it creates a Deployment of the `policy-server` component.
+When the `kubewarden-controller` notices the default `PolicyServer` resource, it creates a Deployment of the `policy-server` component.

 Kubewarden works as a Kubernetes Admission Webhook.